watermelonwolverine/kp-mlir-sigi-frontend/README.md

 All of those can be run from within an IDE by finding the correct `@main` function.
 This allows debugging and keeps your class files fresh.

-# VSCode Setup
-- Install DevContainer extension
-- Go into .devcontainer
-- Execute `just prepareDockerfile`
-- Check out the generated Dockerfile
-- Build DevContainer: Ctrl+Shift+P > "Dev Container: Rebuild and Reopen in Container"
-- After the container build has succeeded (will take a while) make sure all extensions are enabled in the Dev Container
-  - Scala Syntax (Official)
-  - Scala (Metals)
-- Import build: Ctrl+Shift > "Metals: Import Build"